mspnp/cloud-design-patterns/valet-key/Readme.md

 If you want to run the example on Azure, follow these steps:

 1  - provision an Azure App Service and deploy the application to it from Visual Studio.
 2  - Right click on the ValetKey.Web project, select publish.
 3  - Select Azure as target and Azure App Service as specific target.
 4  - Select an app service instance or create a new one.
 5  - Skip the Api Management step.
 6  - Once the publish profile is created, in the Hosting section click on the "..." button in the upper right corner.
 7  - Select "Manage Azure App Service Settings"
-8 - Add these three settings:
+8  - Add this application setting and set its remote value:

-	ContainerName

-		Set the remote value to 'valetkeysample'

-	ContainerEndpoint

-		This is the Blob container endpoint URL; it should be composed this way (being 'valetkeysample' your container name):

-		https://<Your Storage Account Name>.blob.core.windows.net/valetkeysample

 	BlobEndpoint

-		This is the Blob endpoint URL; it should be composed this way (being 'valetkeysample' your container name):
+		This is the Blob endpoint URL; replace the placeholder with your storage account:

 		https://<Your Storage Account Name>.blob.core.windows.net

 9  - Run the App Service instance and note the base URL of the web api shown in the browser address bar.
 10 - Open the file appsettings.json from the ValetKey.Client project and change the setting for ServiceEndpointUrl to   [your-URL]**/api/sas/**
 	* By default this is set to **http://localhost:10194/api/sas** which set up to run locally.